ufidon/ct/mod1/kt.md

 | z10 | -x1 or y3 | z12 | z5 |
 | +z11| +x3 or y4 | z8 | z7 |
 | +z12| x2 or ±y1 | z7 | z3 |

+- If a string traces through this machine and ends up at a final state, it means that it would also
+  - end at a final state either on machine FA1 or on machine FA2
+  - Also, any string accepted by ei­ther FA1 or FA2 will be accepted by this FA3

 📝 Practice